A Seamy Reality

 A huge dark-gray factory looms ahead.
 If this were a game, it'd be called Castle Paranoid.
 Walls, moats, guard towers.
 The driver halts in its shadow.
 We get off.
 A second woman joins us, and we go in to apply for jobs.
 Apparently we came to look for work!

 Cameras and mikes snooping all over, and laserguns at the perimeter to kill intruders.
 I really think it's a dystopia.
 Discuss it a bit in the outer halls.
 We all dislike the grim atmosphere, but I say "Maybe recent history here justifies the defenses.
 It may be nicer inside."
 We pass checkpoints, all remote, no humans...
 Reach the final door.
 A speaker warns we'll be killed if try to enter the wrong door.
-Great!
+So much for 'nicer inside'!
 I double-check the number before I knock...

 A voice says "Go away.
 We heard what you said outside about defenses, and we didn't like it.
 No point in interviewing YOU."